kiranvenom1209/voerynth-os/README.md

 ---

-## 📜 License
+## 📜 License & Confidentiality

-**Copyright © 2024-2025 Kiran Karthikeyan Achari.
+**Copyright © 2024-2025 Vœrynth Système.
 All Rights Reserved.**

-### Code License
-The source code of this project is licensed under the **Apache License 2.0** (see [LICENSE](LICENSE) file).

-You may use, modify, and distribute the code under the terms of the Apache 2.0 license, which includes:
-- ✅ Commercial use
-- ✅ Modification
-- ✅ Distribution
-- ✅ Patent use
-- ✅ Private use

-**Requirements:**
-- Include the original copyright notice
-- Include the Apache 2.0 license text
-- State significant changes made to the code
-- Include a NOTICE file if distributing (if applicable)
+This repository is provided under the **Vœrynth OS Proprietary License** (see [LICENSE](LICENSE)).

+- **Audience:** Private access for investors, trusted collaborators, and approved contributors under NDA or written agreement.
+- **Permitted use:** Review, build (.apk / .exe), and run for internal evaluation, private demonstrations, or contribution back to Vœrynth Système.
+- **Prohibited use:** No redistribution, public hosting, app-store submission, resale, or derivative branding without explicit written permission.
+- **Confidentiality:** Treat all materials as confidential and share only with parties expressly authorized by Vœrynth Système.

 ### Intellectual Property & Trademarks
-- **"Vœrynth OS"**, **"Vœrynth"**, and associated branding, logos, and design elements are the **exclusive intellectual property** of **Kiran Karthikeyan Achari**.
+- **"Vœrynth," "Vœrynth OS," and "Vœrynth Système"** along with associated branding, logos, and design language remain the exclusive intellectual property of Vœrynth Système.
-- The Apache 2.0 license **does NOT grant permission** to use the trade names, trademarks, service marks, or product names of Vœrynth OS, except as required for describing the origin of the work.
+- No rights to use the names, marks, or visual identity are granted beyond referencing the software as provided.
-- Any derivative works or forks **must rebrand** and may not use the "Vœrynth" name or associated branding without explicit written permission.

 ### Third-Party Licenses
-This project may include or depend on third-party open-source software.
-See individual package licenses in `node_modules/` or `package.json` for details.
+Third-party dependencies remain under their respective open-source licenses; see `package.json` for attributions.

 ---

-## 👨‍💻 Founders
+## 👨‍💻 Founders & Story

+Vœrynth Système is being built as a **bespoke automation house**—software tailored for estates, private villas, and superyachts that expect silent intelligence, impeccable uptime, and couture-grade presentation.

+- **Danny Sneham — Founder**: Vision, partnerships, and operations for luxury deployments.
-**Kiran Karthikeyan Achari** — Lead Systems Architect **Danny Sneham** — Operations & Infrastructure
+- **Kiran Karthikeyan Achari — Co-Founder & Lead Systems Architect**: Product architecture, neural interface design, and platform stewardship.

 - GitHub: [@kiranvenom1209](https://github.com/kiranvenom1209)
 - Repository: [voerynth-os](https://github.com/kiranvenom1209/voerynth-os)